 - Kinsta – We’re hosted at Kinsta but we recommend new bloggers to use Bluehost which was also our initial choice because their plans are much cheaper and the initial set-up is way easier.

 - Elementor – The most popular free WordPress page builder.
 Elementor allows anyone to create beautiful websites using a simple drag and drop interface.

 - Grammarly – Simply allows us to become better writers with its world-class proofreading capabilities.
 The free version helps with misspellings while the premium version provides access to extra features such as a plagiarism checker and much more.

-- GSuite – There’s nothing more important in blogger outreach than having a professional email address.
-Google’s GSuite stands out as the best and cheapest option on the market providing you with the whole set of tools to successfully run your business.
+- Google Workspace (formerly GSuite) – There’s nothing more important in blogger outreach than having a professional email address.
+Google’s Workspace stands out as the best and cheapest option on the market providing you with the whole set of tools to successfully run your business.

 - Constant Contact – We use this for email marketing.

 - ShortPixel – We use it for optimizing pictures and graphics on our website.

 - SemRush – Use this for keyword research and SEO optimization.

 There you have it, 55 free blogging resources for beginner bloggers!